Find Affordable College Courses

 Montgomery, AL

-Out of the 12 schools in Alabama that were part of this year’s ranking, Fortis College - Montgomery landed the # 3 spot on the list.
-Fortis College - Montgomery is a fairly small private for-profit school located in the midsize city of Montgomery.
+The in-demand undergraduate certificate programs at Fortis College - Montgomery helped the school earn the #3 place on this year’s ranking of the most popular allied health and medical assisting services schools in Alabama.
+Fortis College - Montgomery is a fairly small private for-profit school located in the medium-sized city of Montgomery.

 Of the 96 students majoring in medical assisting at Fortis College - Montgomery, 2% are male and 98% are female.